Counting their lucky stars – Water pipe lining (Case Study)

-When pressure pipes feeding the multi-million water, laser and digital art feature in one of Sydney’s premier tourist attractions were damaged.
+When pressure pipes feeding the multi-million dollar water, laser and digital art feature in one of Sydney’s premier tourist attractions were damaged.
 Nuflow’s Blueline water pipe lining was the only viable option.

 Major tourism attraction, water feature.

 Five 100mm and two 50mm high pressure water pipes feeding a new, multi-million dollar water feature were bulging and damaged.
 Replacement of the pipes would mean lengthy delays in handover and significant cost overruns.

 Relining of the seven water pipes with Nuflow’s Blueline system to a depth of one metre.

 Time taken to resolve the issue

 Six hours in total on site for water pipe lining.

 Whilst work on and around the fountain was halted, other work could go on as normal, and once the water pipe lining was complete (half day) all work recommenced and proceeded unhindered.